cncf/clowarden/README.md

 [![CI](https://github.com/tegioz/clowarden/actions/workflows/ci.yml/badge.svg)](https://github.com/tegioz/clowarden/actions/workflows/ci.yml)

-**CLOWarden** automatically manages organizations users, teams and other resources across multiple services.
+**CLOWarden** is a tool that automatically manages organizations users, teams and other resources across multiple services.

 The CNCF has recently begun to use [Sheriff](https://github.com/cncf/sheriff) to manage people-related resources.
 CLOWarden is an *experiment* to replace Sheriff with a system that suits better the needs of the CNCF.

 To facilitate experimentation and make a potential transition easier, CLOWarden supports a legacy configuration mode that allows using a subset of the [Sheriff's permissions configuration file](https://github.com/electron/sheriff#permissions-file) and the [CNCF's people file](https://github.com/cncf/people/blob/main/people.json) to define resources like users, teams and GitHub repositories (the same files currently used by CNCF at <https://github.com/cncf/people>).

 ## How it works

 CLOWarden's main goal is to ensure that the resources' **desired state**, as defined in the configuration files, matches the **actual state** in the corresponding services.
 This is achieved by running *reconciliation* jobs, that can be triggered *on-demand* or *periodically*.
 These reconciliation jobs are in charge of applying the necessary changes to address the differences between the desired and actual state on each service, which is done by delegating some work on specialized *service handlers*.

-CLOWarden monitors pull requests created in the configuration repository and, when applicable, it creates a reconciliation job to apply the necessary changes.
-This is what we call an on-demand reconciliation job: it's created as a result of a user's action, and changes are applied immediately once the pull request is merged.
+CLOWarden monitors pull requests created in the configuration repository and, when applicable, it validates the proposed changes and creates reconciliation jobs to apply the necessary changes.
+This is what we call an on-demand reconciliation job: it's created as a result of a user's action, and changes are applied *immediately* once the pull request is merged.

 ![reconciliation-completed-success](docs/screenshots/reconciliation-completed-success.png)

 Sometimes, however, this may not be enough.
 Changes can be applied manually to the service bypassing the configuration files (i.e. from the GitHub settings UI), and CLOWarden still needs to make sure that the actual state matches the desired state.
-So in addition to on-demand reconciliation jobs, CLOWarden runs periodic ones to ensure everything is all right all the time.
+So in addition to on-demand reconciliation jobs, CLOWarden runs *periodic* ones to ensure everything is all right all the time.

 ### State

-The core piece of state is the **directory**, which is a catalog that contains **teams** and **users**.
+The core piece of state in CLOWarden is the **directory**, which is a catalog that contains **teams** and **users**.
 The directory is at the disposal of all the services handlers, allowing them to take the appropriate action for each directory change detected.
 For example, when a new team is added to the directory, the GitHub service handler will create that team on the GitHub organization.

 But teams and users may not be enough in some cases, and some service handlers may need to define additional resources.
 This is the case of the GitHub service handler, which defines an additional resource, the repository.